389ds/389ds.github.io/docs/389ds/design/worker-threads.md

 ### Stacked data

 In current implementation there are two stacks to handle:

 - the work queue element
 - the operation struct
   and avoid freeing/allocing them every time.

-  I proposed to:
+I instead proposed to:

 - keep the operation in the thread context.
 (Anyway a thread only works on a single operation at a time)
   - keep a free list of element for the waiting_job list.
 (That cannot be more than the maximum of connections in the queue so in the worse case the free list will 3*8*64K (i.e around 3 Mb) but I wonder if we should not reduce this list size and let the listening threads sleep for a few ms if there are no more items. ( Anyway if the sleep delay is smaller than the time needed to flush the waiting job queue, no time is wasted.)

 ### Overload warning (flow control)

 A warning is logged if

 - The warning has not been logged since some delay (1 minute)
 - The waiting job queue size gets higher than a threshold (100*number of worker threads)